 And then you can just fold it up and put it in a #10 envelope, as shown below.
 The fact that the card is a little smaller means it will fit in the envelope even though the flowers make it thicker.

 I love how this trellis card turned out — and it was really so easy to make.
-I’d love to see your trellis cards.
-Please send me photos at [email protected], and I will include them here with your permission.
-Be the first!
+I’d love to see your project!
+If you make one, please share a photo in our Facebook group, email it to me at [email protected], or tag me on social media with #jennifermaker.

 Free cut files for this garden trellis card